afnleaf/knowbase2/economics/fms.md

 Markets run even worse under libertarianism, eg Argentina under Milei.
 54% of the population lives under poverty line.
 People are travelling to Chile to buy their basic needs.
 It would be a comical farce if not for the scale of the suffering.

 Idea: A socialist system allows for the freest markets possible.

-## Potential Format
-I. Theoretical Foundation
-   - Core Axioms
-   - Mathematical Framework
-   - Key Definitions
-   - System Requirements

-II.
-Market Analysis
-    - Traditional Market Theory Critique
-    - Elasticity Problems
-    - Basic Needs Markets
-    - Information Asymmetry

-III.
-Proposed Solutions
-     - Basic Needs Decommodification
-     - Enterprise Democracy
-     - Information Transparency
-     - Resource Sustainability

-IV.
-Implementation Framework
-    - Minimal Sufficient Structure
-    - Core Rules
-    - Expected Outcomes
-    - Transition Strategy

-V. Historical Analysis & Evidence
-   - Past Attempts
-   - Current Examples
-   - Case Studies
-   - Predictive Models

-VI.
-Counter-Arguments & Synthesis
-    - Common Objections
-    - System Resilience
-    - Evolutionary Pathway

-### Super TLDR
-If we try full on socialism for like 20% of the economy, specifically innefficient inelastic basic needs markets.
-We can have freer markets across the board for everything else.

-### TLDR
-Markets are powerful tools for resource allocation, but their effectiveness depends on genuine voluntary participation - something impossible when basic survival is at stake.
-The traditional capitalist framework, by commodifying basic needs (food, housing, healthcare), creates inherent market distortions through survival pressure, making truly "free" markets impossible.
-Paradoxically, a socialist foundation of decommodified basic needs and democratic economic control would enable markets to function more freely and efficiently than under capitalism.
-This isn't about central planning, but rather about creating the minimal sufficient structure for maximum economic freedom.
-By eliminating survival coercion, establishing enterprise democracy, and ensuring market transparency, we can create markets where decisions are truly voluntary, information flows freely, and innovation is driven by genuine interest rather than desperation.
-This synthesis preserves the efficiency of markets while eliminating their coercive elements, offering a path beyond both anarchist chaos and authoritarian control.

 ## The Fundamental Critique
 Which markets matter the most for society to function?
 Basic needs.
 These are markets for inelastic goods, and they intrinsically cannot be free.
 This is currently a theory but might as well be an axiom based on historical analysis.
 Look at the state of all the markets used to allocate the resources found in the bottom rungs of Maslow's hierarchy of basic needs.